 - First, add psyllium husk to the room-temperature water, whisk to combine, and set aside for 5 minutes.
 Psyllium husk will absorb the liquids and form into a gel.

-- After five minutes, add the sourdough starter (fed or unfed) to a mixing bowl and pour psyllium husk gel into it.
+- After five minutes, add the sourdough starter to a mixing bowl and pour psyllium husk gel into it.
 Mix to combine.
+If you are using starter discard, add 4-7g of active dry/instant yeast or 20g of fresh yeast.

 - Add all the dry ingredients to the mixing bowl and mix with your hands.